Leg length discrepancy | Can Prolotherapy level a pelvis?

 With leg-length discrepancy, either hip joint can cause pain and usually both hip joints hurt to some degree.
 To propel the leg forward, the hip joint must be raised which strains the gluteus medius muscle and connective tendons and the posterior hip ligaments.
 Leg-length problems are also associated with recurrent lower back problems because they cause the pelvis to be asymmetric.

-Whether it is a low back problem, pubic problem, pelvic floor, or hip problem, leg length discrepancy can cause significant and disabling problems down the road.
+Whether it is a low back problem, pubis problem, pelvic floor, or hip problem, leg length discrepancy can cause significant and disabling problems down the road.

 Prolotherapy to the sacroiliac and hip joints will correct the asymmetries in the majority of cases.
 The leg-length discrepancy disappears as a result of the leveling of the pelvis.
-If asymmetry remains after treatment, a shoe insert or heel lift will generally correct the problem.
+Often a shoe insert or heel lift will be added to help correct the problem.